chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/composite-component.md

 <div class="aside">

 💡[**Decorators**](https://storybook.js.org/docs/writing-stories/decorators) are a way to provide arbitrary wrappers to stories.
-In this case we’re using a decorator key on the default export to add some `margin` around the rendered component. hey can also be used to wrap stories in “providers”–-i.e., library components that set some context.
+In this case we’re using a decorator key on the default export to add some `margin` around the rendered component.
+They can also be used to wrap stories in “providers”–-i.e., library components that set some context.

 </div>